Project Leader Role Guide

 How GoalPath Supports This Role

 GoalPath reduces the administrative load that traditionally falls on a team lead or scrum master.
-Standup facilitation is structured, so the Project Leader does not need to remember what to ask.
+Ceremonies are structured so any team member can run them, which means the Project Leader does not need to carry every standup or planning session personally.
 Milestone health signals surface automatically, so the Project Leader does not need to maintain a separate status spreadsheet.
 Voting is built into the alignment meeting, so priority conflicts get resolved in a structured way rather than in hallway conversations.

 The Project Leader's real contribution is judgment and human coordination: reading the room, making calls when the data is ambiguous, and keeping individuals unblocked.
 GoalPath handles the rest.